Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-A DHART medical helicopter preparing to depart from Mascenic High School in Mason, NH with a patient was delayed 10-15 minutes when a drone appeared above the landing zone.
-The helicopter pilot refused to take off until the airspace was clear.
-New Ipswich Police located the drone operator.
-The incident prompted renewed legislative efforts to regulate drone operations in state parks.
+A Dartmouth-Hitchcock Advanced Response Team (DHART) medical helicopter dispatched to Mascenic High School in Mason was delayed for 10-15 minutes when a drone appeared in the landing zone.
+The DHART pilot refused to proceed until the drone was cleared.
+New Ipswich Police located the drone operator as they landed.
+No public record of charges was reported, but the incident catalyzed renewed legislative efforts including HB 644 (2025) and other regulatory proposals.

 Pending Legislation